metabase/metabase/docs/api/search.md

   - `last_edited_by`: search for items last edited by a specific user
   - `search_native_query`: set to true to search the content of native queries
   - `verified`: set to true to search for verified items only (requires Content Management or Official Collections premium feature)
+  - `ids`: search for items with those ids, works iff single value passed to `models`

   Note that not all item types support all filters, and the results will include only models that support the provided filters.
 For example:
   - The `created-by` filter supports dashboards, models, actions, and cards.